 Transfer to Bergen

-You must choose a program of study.
-Credits WILL NOT be evaluated without a program of study selected.
+Transcripts of non-degree seeking students WILL NOT be evaluated.
 If you are unsure of which degree to apply for, the Professional Studies general program, AS.PS.GEN, is suggested.
 If you subsequently decide to change your curriculum, a change of curriculum form can be obtained from the Center for Student Success, room A-118.

 Step 2: Activate Your Account